Nutrition and Dietetics

 An estimated cost of attendance at Cal State LA may be found through the Financial Aid and Scholarships Office.
 Tuition and other costs may fluctuate per academic year and depend on the credits taken per semester.

-Additional fees will apply to students who wish to continue the educational pathway of becoming a Registered Dietitian.
-These fees consist of the cost of applying to and attending dietetic internship programs.
+Additional fees will apply to students who wish to continue the educational pathway of becoming a Registered Dietitian Nutritionist.
+These fees consist of the cost of applying to and attending graduate school and dietetics internship programs.

 Three-Step Process Overview

-After completing an accredited supervised practice program, you will be eligible to sit for the national Registration Examination for Dietitians administered by the Commission on Dietetic Registration (CDR).
-Those who pass the exam will earn the designation of Registered Dietitian Nutritionist (RDN).
+After completing an accredited supervised practice program and a graduate degree (starting January 1, 2024), graduates will be eligible to sit for the National Registration Examination for Dietitians administered by the Commission on Dietetic Registration (CDR).
+Those who pass the exam will earn the designation of RDN.
 In California, RDNs do not need to obtain state licensure, but most other states also require this.
+The CDR provides general guidelines on licensure: Commission on Dietetic Registration (cdrnet.org)

 There are three steps to becoming a Registered Dietitian Nutritionist: